w3c/wai-std-gl-overview/index.md

 ### For Evaluation {#eval}

 The following resources support development of accessibility evaluation methods and tools:

-- [Accessibility Conformance Testing (ACT) Rules Format Draft](https://www.w3.org/TR/act-rules-format/) &mdash; ACT Rules Format specifies requirements for writing accessibility test rules.
-It defines a common format that enables transparency and harmonization of testing methods.
+- [Accessibility Conformance Testing (ACT) Overview](/standards-guidelines/act/) &mdash; ACT establishes and documents rules for testing the conformance of web content to accessibility standards.

-- [Evaluation and Report Language (EARL) Overview](https://www.w3.org/WAI/intro/earl) &mdash; EARL is a machine-readable format for expressing test results.
+- [Evaluation and Report Language (EARL) Overview](/standards-guidelines/earl/) &mdash; EARL is a machine-readable format for expressing test results.

 ## Additional Information {#moreinfo}